ogazboiz/ogazboiz/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [ogazboizakpolo@gmail.com](mailto:ogazboizakpolo@gmail.com)
-* 🧠  I'm learning Javascript
+* 🧠  I'm learning FULL Stack Development in Python and Flask on Udacity
 * 🤝  I'm open to collaborating on interesting project like Wordpress or Javascript
 * ⚡  so weird and anti social but don't tell anyone